Kampala Capital City Authority: Administrative divisions

 Kampala is divided into five divisions, each headed by a popularly elected mayor.
 Those divisions are preserved under the new KCCA Law.
 It is not yet clear what the roles of those five mayors will be in relation to the Lord Mayor and the KCCA Executive Director.
 The table below gives the names of the mayors:

 Staff

 As of February 2019, KCCA employed 1,113 staff, of whom 391 were permanent employees appointed by the public service commission.

 Recent developments

 In February 2015, Rift Valley Railways, in collaboration with KCCA, began testing commuter passenger railway service in Kampala and its suburbs, with a view to establish regular scheduled service beginning in March 2015.
 Uganda and China have signed a memorandum of understanding to establish an elevated 35 km light rail network.
+KCCA recently went under municipal finance reform and through the implementation of more efficient digitalised systems, attracting higher capacity staff, and a focus on the ‘citizen as a client’, KCCA has managed to increase own-source revenues three-fold from UGX 30 billion (US$8.2 million) in 2010/11 to UGX 90 billion (US$25 million) in 2018/19.